Dorian Auguiste

-Dorian Craig Auguiste (born 28 October 1980) is a Dominican-born former British Virgin Islands cricketer.
+Dorian Craig Auguiste (born 28 October 1980) is a Dominica-born former British Virgin Islands cricketer.
 Auguiste was a left-handed batsman who bowled right-arm off break.

 In February 2008, the British Virgin Islands were invited to take part in the 2008 Stanford 20/20, whose matches held official Twenty20 status.
 Auguiste made a single appearance in the tournament against Dominica in a preliminary round defeat, with Auguiste being dismissed for 5 runs by Liam Sebastien.